 Figure 1.
-Deep Pacific Plio-Pleistocene δ^{13} C data based on either ODP846 (Mix et al., 1995a; Shackleton et al., 1995; Poore et al., 2006), or a stack from six cores (Lisiecki, 2014).
-The temporal resolution is 1 kyr in the stack and partly up to 2 kyr in ODP846, which are interpolated to equidistant 1 kyr for further analysis. (a) G-IG amplitudes of records showing in (b).
-Here the difference between a glacial minima and the subsequent interglacial maxima are calculated following the MIS boundary definition of Lisiecki and Raymo (2005) with points being positioned at mid-transitions. (b) Time series.
-400-kyr running means are added as is a 5-points running mean of ODP846 to improve comparison to the stack.
-The vertical line at 3 Myr BP marks the start point of the records for the analysis shown in (c). (c) Normalised data density distribution of the last 3 Myr of the δ^{13} C time series shown in (b). (d) Wavelet of the 5-Myr long 5-points running mean of δ^{13} C from ODP846. (e) Wavelet of the 3-Myr long deep Pacific δ^{13} C stack.
+Deep Pacific Plio-Pleistocene δ^{13} C data based on either ODP846 (Mix et al., 1995a; Shackleton et al., 1995; Poore et al., 2006) or a stack from six cores (Lisiecki, 2014).
+The temporal resolution is 1 kyr in the stack and partly up to 2 kyr in ODP846, and these values are interpolated to an equidistant 1 kyr for further analysis. (a) G-IG amplitudes of records shown in panel (b).
+Here, the difference between a glacial minimum and the subsequent interglacial maximum is calculated following the MIS boundary definition of Lisiecki and Raymo (2005), with points being positioned at mid-transitions. (b) Time series.
+The 400 kyr running means and a five-point running mean of ODP846 are added to improve comparison to the stack.
+The vertical line at 3 Myr BP marks the start point of the records for the analysis shown in panel (c). (c) Normalised data density distribution of the last 3 Myr of the δ^{13} C time series shown in panel (b). (d) Wavelet of the 5 Myr long five-point running mean of δ^{13} C from ODP846. (e) Wavelet of the 3 Myr long deep Pacific δ^{13} C stack.